krzychu124/MusicXMLViewerWPF/README.md

 # MusicXMLViewerWPF
-If you want to do something, just **_DO IT!_** ;)

-First project in _C#_, bigger than calculator ;)

-Maybe too ambitious and quite challenging but I like challenges :)

-_I started this for Learning C# and WPF...
-Might be highly unreadable sometimes(sometimes whole pages) :/_
+Hello Stranger,

-If you are brave, you can check it, but first make sure if you are ready to see:
+I don't know how did you find this but if you are brave, you can check it out.

+First make sure if you are ready to see:
 *   tons of commented lines
-*   test methods and ideas
+*   ideas and test methods without any sense or usage
 *   not intuitive and complicated parts of code
-*   problems everywhere ;)

 **_Everything here is an experiment here so everything could be changed in the future and will be for sure._**

-Main goal of project is to learn/improve _C#_ and _WPF_ by programming something which:
+Main goal of this project is learn/improve _C#_ by programming something bigger than calculator.

+I hope this program:
--  should work
+-  will work
 -  hopefully look like "_simple_" music score editor
 -  and of course be useful somehow

 **Currently under developement:**       60-70% Done.  ~~Works quite good but that's not enough for me.~~
    - [x] ~~MusicXML reader // quite time consuming to implement // Absolute minimum to represent notes //~~ **Done**

-   - [ ] **Under Developement** Methods for drawing  // Complete refactoring
+   - [ ] **Under Developement** Methods for drawing  // Complete refactoring // A lot more complicated than i thought :)

 **Next: (have to learn this first):**  0% only ideas for now :/